Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 See also our [GUI tutorial](../tutorials/offers_gui_tutorial.md "Offers GUI tutorial") and our [reference document](../puzzles/offers.md "Offers reference").

+  >Note: This tutorial occasionally references a token called "CAT King Cole" (CKC).
+This token is for demonstration purposes only.

 ## Contents:

 * [Note about Windows](#note-about-windows)